-At the time of preparing this PS the area of KUALA BARAM LPF designated for oil palm and held under licence by Woodman Kuala Baram Estate Sdn.
+At the time of preparing this FPMP the area of KUALA BARAM LPF designated for oil palm and held under licence by Woodman Kuala Baram Estate Sdn.
 Bhd. was already certified under the Malaysian Sustainable Palm Oil Certification Scheme (MSPO).
 The area designated for ITP and held under sublicence by Syarikat Samling Timber Sdn.
-Bhd. had yet to be certified under any certification scheme.
+Bhd. was certified under MTCS certification scheme.